andreasfloros/Draw2D-Reimplementation/doc/BusWire Interfaces.md

 # Symbol to BusWire

-The following functions are expected from the Symbol module for use in the BusWire module:
+The following functions are expected from Symbol for use in the BusWire module:

 ```
 getPosFromPort (port : Port) : XYPos // Get the coordinates of the port